 A delivery-based business model is good for business

 Starting a pizza franchise with a focus on takeout and delivery put our company in a position to thrive while our other competitors floundered to catch up after restaurants shut down.
 Last year’s success further proved Sarpino’s carry out and delivery business model is resistant to economic fluctuations and hardships brought by outside forces like recessions and pandemics.

 Top 50% performers of Sarpino’s franchise owners generated more than $1.2 million in average AUV in 2020, according to the most recent Franchise Disclosure Document.

 “Many of our franchise owners are having record-breaking months in business,” David says.
 “As a delivery and carry-out business, our franchise owners didn’t have to shut down.
 Their businesses weren’t disrupted in the same way.
 Even now in 2021, the demand for delivery and carry-out continues to grow.
 We don’t expect that to slow down anytime soon.”

 Having a streamlined delivery-based business model and efficient digital footprint can only take a restaurant so far.
 What sets Sarpino’s further apart is its quality and fresh food.
 We have a large vegan menu, and a commitment to innovation that drives both profitability and growth.

 “The reason why we continue to grow is because of the quality of our food,” David says.
 “Entrepreneurs who try our food fall in love with our concept, and they become franchise owners.”

-Ready to open a Sarpino’s franchise in your community?
+Ready to start a pizza franchise in your community?

-To learn more about how to own a pizzeria franchise like Sarpino’s, please fill out an inquiry form and a member of our team will be in touch.
+To learn more about what it takes to start a pizza franchise with Sarpino’s, please fill out an inquiry form and a member of our team will be in touch.
 We can’t wait to hear from you!